cardano-scaling/hydra/security/RFP.md

 Deny of Service with wrongful initialilizeHead transaction

-### Hydra head protocol implementation is immune to network attacks
+### Hydra head protocol implementation is immune to attacks via network

 TODO